buildingSMART/IDS/Documentation/entity-facet.md

 All partition walls | Must be a partition wall | Name="IFCWALL", PredefinedType="PARTITIONING"
 All floor slabs | Must be a floor slab | Name="IFCSLAB", PredefinedType="FLOOR"
-All door types, such that may be documented in a door types schedule | Must be a door type | Name="IFCDOORTYPE" All type elements | Must be a type element | Name="IFC.*TYPE" All building storeys | Must be a building storey | Name="IFCBUILDINGSTOREY" All related documents, such as drawings, schedules, manuals, and specifications | Must be a document | Name="IFCDOCUMENTINFORMATION"
+All door types, such that may be documented in a door types schedule | Must be a door type | Name="IFCDOORTYPE" All building storeys | Must be a building storey | Name="IFCBUILDINGSTOREY" All related documents, such as drawings, schedules, manuals, and specifications | Must be a document | Name="IFCDOCUMENTINFORMATION"
-All distribution systems, such as hot water systems, electrical circuits, etc | Must be a system | Name="IFCSYSTEM" All construction tasks, such as in construction scheduling in a work breakdown structure | Must be a construction task | Name="IFCTASK", PredefinedType="CONSTRUCTION"
+All distribution systems, such as hot water systems, electrical circuits, etc | Must be a distribution system | Name=["IFCDISTRIBUTIONSYSTEM", "IFCDISTRIBUTIONCIRCUIT"]
+All construction tasks, such as in construction scheduling in a work breakdown structure | Must be a construction task | Name="IFCTASK", PredefinedType="CONSTRUCTION"